guidoism/tex-oberon/README.md

 Project Oberon is an amazing piece of computer science and amazing tool for teaching.
-The book and the code demonstrate, without any tiny amount of doubt, that it is possible to build a few usable computing system small enough to fit in the head of a normal programmer.
+The book and the code demonstrate, without any tiny amount of doubt, that it is possible to build a usable computing system small enough to fit in the head of a normal programmer.
 That, in my not-so-humble opinion, is a truly great achievement and I am in awe of Niklaus Wirth and Jürg Gutknecht for it.